Memorandum of Association

 - The correct statutes, e.g. ‘Companies Act 2014’, must be cited

-- If the company is a limited company and has not claimed the exemption under section 24(1) Companies Act 1963, as amended, the full name of the company followed by Limited, Public Limited Company or Teoranta, Cuideachta Phoibli Teoranta as applicable, must be given; Abbreviations to Ltd, PLC or Teo. are not acceptable.
+- If the company is a limited company and has not claimed the exemption under The Companies Act, the full name of the company followed by Limited, Public Limited Company or Teoranta, Cuideachta Phoibli Teoranta as applicable, must be given; Abbreviations to Ltd, PLC or Teo. are not acceptable.

 - The company name must exactly match that on Form A1

 - The main objects of the company must be stated and must correspond with the principal activity identified in Form A1.

 - In the case of a public limited company, the memorandum must state that the company is to be a public limited company, as well as the amount of share capital (minimum €40,000) with which the company proposes to be registered and its division into shares of a fixed amount

 - The memorandum and articles must be signed by the subscribers, their addresses and descriptions must be stated and their signatures witnessed and dated.

 - Banking objects are not permitted unless a licence has been obtained from the Central Bank of Ireland

 - A company is excluded from holding a bookmaker’s licence under the Betting Acts 1926-1931